mui/material-ui/docs/data/joy/components/radio/radio.md

 {{"demo": "OverlayRadio.js"}}

 :::info
-Use the CSS variable `--Radio-action-radius` to control the border radius of the clickable area.
+Use the CSS variable `--Radio-actionRadius` to control the border radius of the clickable area.
 :::

 ### Icon